 The Department will prepare a post-enactment report, as referenced in Standing Orders of both Houses of the Oireachtas, to review the functioning of an Act 12 months subject to, and following, enactment of the Bill.

 The Bill if enacted will also be periodically reviewed in line with submissions received by the Department.

 8. Publication

-The Department is publishing the General Scheme and this Regulatory Impact Analysis on its website.
+The Department will publish the Bill and this Regulatory Impact Analysis on its website.